 MOAC has lofty ambitions: it uses multichain architecture with microchains built on top of the MOAC base layer.
 It also plans to enable crosschain atomic swaps between blockchains like Bitcoin or Ethereum, just like Komodo does.
 Both intend to do so via sharding.

 The MOAC testnet launched November 2017, and the MOAC ERC-20 token and wallet were created in February 2018.
 Mainnet MOAC launched at the end of April 2018 with Ethereum support, and a mainnet explorer is available on the MOAC.io website.
-Sharding is due for a December 2018 release.
+Sharding released during the December 2018 NUWA release.

 Tokenized MOAC transactions occur on the base layer, and sidechains handle smart contracts.
 Sidechain creators determine their individual consensus model, so traditional models like Proof-of-Stake or Proof-of-Skill can be used, along with new hybrid models.

-Each microchain is cross-compatible, and they will eventually be cross-compatible with other blockchains too.
+Each microchain is cross-compatible with themselves, and they will eventually be cross-compatible with other blockchains too.
 Using this chained web decentralizes blockchain processing, decreases transaction times, and relieves one of the biggest pain points found when releasing blockchain tech into the wild.

 MOAC’s system architecture looks strong, but there are no signs that it’s bringing anything to the table its blockchain 3.0 competitors aren’t already doing.
 Microchains and cross-chain compatibility are where everyone is headed.
 The company is on the right technological path for sure, but it lacks a deep development community.